MonadBFT: Fast, Responsive, Fork-Resistant Streamlined Consensus

 To create the timeout message, each validator $i$ maintains its local tip $T_i$ and the most recent QC $\iqc_i$ it has seen, and checks whether $\iqc_i.\view \geq T_i.\view$.
 If so, the validator sets $(\qc, \tip,\hightipvote) \gets (\iqc_i, \bot, \bot)$.
 Otherwise, the validator sets the $(\qc, \tip) \gets (\bot, T_i)$.
 In the latter case, the validator also populates the $\hightipvote$ field with a vote for $T_i$.

 \mypara{Fast recovery: Building a QC.} Recall that in the happy path, the leader $L_{v+1}$ of the view $v+1$ directly collects votes and builds a QC for the proposal of view $v$.
-Even when this fails, in two cases a QC for the same proposal can be constructed, allowing the next honest leader to quickly recover from the failure and make a regular fresh proposal: \begin{itemize} \item \textbf{\underline{Case 1:}} The previous leader $L_v$ constructs a QC for its own proposal, broadcasts it, and it is received by the next honest leader. \item \textbf{\underline{Case 2:}} Some timeout messages from view $v$ contain \emph{tip votes}, and combined with regular votes from view $v$ for the same proposal, they can be used to construct a QC for it. \end{itemize}
+Even when this fails, in two cases a QC for the same proposal can be constructed, allowing the next honest leader to quickly recover from the failure and make a regular fresh proposal: \begin{itemize} \item \textbf{\underline{Case 1:}} The previous leader $L_v$ constructs a QC for its own proposal, broadcasts it, and it is received by the next honest leader. \item \textbf{\underline{Case 2:}} Enough timeout messages from view $v$ contain \emph{tip votes}, and they can be used to construct a QC for it. \end{itemize}